 Bulla baneya to kya hua?

-A charkha, is a wooden instrument used to spin thread from cotton.
+A charkha is a wooden instrument used to spin thread from cotton.
 An intentional pun is used here as “ruh” means cotton as well as “spirit”, in Hindustani language.
 A Charkha spins the thread, but the spirit calls the name of Allah.
 So, it doesn’t matter if I am famous as Bulle Shah unless I have the ‘ilm’ or the desire to worship Allah.
 (Bulle Shah addresses himself as he leaves his signature in this composition).

 Amrat Khan wants to pursue music as long as possible and is financially dependent on music.
-When asked about the traditional costume which he wears, and the dominance of colour white in his group’s attire, he says that Sufism believes in purity and love, and they are devoid of materialistic desires, therefore they wear white clothes, and instead of wearing colorful turbans as is seen in the Manganiyar community, they wear turbans of red color, since red is a symbol of love.
+When asked about the traditional costume which he wears, and the dominance of colour white in his group’s attire, he says that Sufism believes in purity and love, and they are devoid of materialistic desires, therefore they wear white clothes, and instead of wearing colourful turbans as is seen in the Manganiyar community, they wear turbans of red colour, since red is a symbol of love.

 His group’s music is as unique as it is timeless, as it combines the traditions and emotions from both Hinduism and Islam, music has no boundaries of caste, creed or religion, and Amrat Khan’s music is a perfect example of that.
 In one particular song, rendered from a poem by the famous Sufi Poet, Shah Latif, who composed mainly in the Sindhi language, a girl wishes to leave this material world and desires to become a ‘Jogan’, (female ascetic).
 In the entire song, she uses various metaphors for describing a Swami, yet retaining the Sindhi-Islamic flavour.
-It’s interesting, yet worth noting that most of the singers from these Manganiyaar communities are followers of Islam when it comes to religious worship, yet they are Hindusus in their day-to-day life.
+It’s interesting, yet worth noting that most of the singers from these Manganiyaar communities are followers of Islam when it comes to religious worship, yet they are Hindus in their day-to-day life.